sara-service/DSpace-Setup/README.md

     Anonymous *
 </Location>
 ```

+**IMPORTANT: double check that the ProxyPass and ProxyPassReverse with `/xmlui` occur at the very end or else the `/swordv2` rule is not going to be applied!**

 This has Apache do authZ (the username whitelisting) only, and lets DSpace do authN (checking the password)
 so the password doesn't have to be kept in sync between Apache and DSpace config.